sam-maverick/messageme/README.md

 # Running the app

 There are different ways to deploy and launch the Messageme app.
 Expo Go provides a shell environment to easily and quickly test features.
-If you want a standalone app, then you want to deploy a bare React Native build.
+If you want a standalone app that you can publish, then you may want to deploy a bare React Native production build.
 Besides, you may want to either use virtual or physical devices.
 Choose the option(s) below that you want.

 ### Launching the app on an Android device with Expo Go (managed workflow)